SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Changed the ConnectionRequestDetail block to allow a request to be Connected even if there is no placement group.
 + Fixed Communication Entry block so that the Subject is cleared if a selected template does not specify a subject (Fixes #1393).
 + Fixed issue where creating a new communication from a dataview caused the block to timeout before the configured database timeout occurred.
 (Fixes #909).
++ Update communication send job so that it ignores any inactive mediums and/or transports (Fixes #1527).
 + Fixed issue when trying to add group attendance and location filter is set to a parent location (i.e. campus/building) vs. an actual room location.
 + Fixed Registration Entry so that it does not create person notes until registration and payment was successful.
 + Updated the Group Attendance Detail block so that if adding attendance for a particular schedule, the attendance record gets created with the correct start time.